 Victims of these crashes should consider meeting with an experienced lawyer to discuss whether they may be eligible to pursue compensation for their damages.
 Phillips Law Group offers a free consultation to motorcycle crash victims.

-In more than 27 years, we have been able to obtain over $750 million in compensation for accident victims, including numerous recoveries for motor vehicle accident victims.
+In more than 27 years, we have been able to obtain over $1 billion in compensation for accident victims, including numerous recoveries for motor vehicle accident victims.
 We obtained $7.6 million for a motorcycle rider who suffered a traumatic brain injury in an accident.
 Our founding partner Jeffrey Phillips has obtained verdicts in several Arizona counties and is a Top 25 member of the Motor Vehicle Trial Lawyers Association.

 Call today to learn more about how our Prescott motorcycle accident attorneys may be able to assist you.
 We charge no upfront fees for our services and you can contact our firm anytime, night or day.